5 simple strategies to build your business

 Here are some strategies to ensure your business is prepared for those everyday challenges and opportunities, as well as those tectonic shifts in the business landscape that can easily make or break a business.

 A business that’s prepared is likely to find themselves already on the right path to flourish while others are facing a need to pivot and transition their current operating model.
-It helps to always be learning about your market and the economy while staying on top of the needs of your customers and coming up with creative solutions to meet those needs.
-Maybe it’s changing up a product line, reexamining operations or, for those storefront operations, adopting a digital presence to get in front of more customers.
+It helps to always be learning about your market and the economy while staying on top of the needs of your customers and vendors - coming up with creative solutions to meet those needs.
+Maybe it’s changing up a product line, reexamining operations or finding a safer, more efficient way to pay bills.

 Nebraska Medicine, for instance, recently reduced its patient debt load from $10 million to $2 million by using Commerce Bank’s no-interest Health Services Financing (HSF®) program.
 In addition to improving cash flow, the health system has slashed printing, mailing and labor costs associated with in-house program administration, says Sheila Augustine, Nebraska Medicine’s director of patient financial services.
 She credits the HSF® program’s lower-than-average default rate to Commerce’s strong credit culture.